Aunt Vadge: I’m breastfeeding and my BV won’t go away

 Dear Suffering,

-I’m genuinely sorry to hear that you’re dealing with recurrent BV – it’s such an annoying issue to wrestle with, especially with a little one to care for and all the hormonal merry-go-round postpartum life brings.
+Sorry to hear that you’re dealing with recurrent BV – it’s such an annoying issue to wrestle with, especially with a new baby and the hormonal merry-go-round of postpartum life.

 First things first, it’s okay to be GBS positive now even though you were negative during pregnancy, but it’s important to work out if Group B Strep is contributing to your current symptoms.

-The green/yellow discharge suggests it is, which may indicate it’s more of an aerobic vaginitis (AV) problem, rather than a bacterial vaginosis problem.
+The green/yellow discharge suggests it is, which may indicate more of an aerobic vaginitis (AV) influence, rather than a bacterial vaginosis problem.

 The difference here is in which microbes are causing all the fuss, which helps us in terms of which to prioritise to get your vagina back on track.